bachya/simplisafe-python/README.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

-To get all SimpliSafe systems associated with an email address:
+To get all SimpliSafe systems associated with an account:

 ```python
 import asyncio